CL17189/FishingWork/Gre/Addition.md

 Plodding: slow-moving and unexciting; lacking inspiration or energy.
 Sobering: making you feel serious and think carefully; making you realize that something is important and that you should think about it seriously.
 Esoteric: intended for or likely to be understood by only a small number of people with a specialized knowledge or interest.

+### 75-78
+Cliquish: (adjective) tending to form exclusive groups; inclined to exclude others1
+Genealogy: (noun) a line of descent traced continuously from an ancestor2
+Provenance: (noun) the place of origin or earliest known history of something3
+Quackery: (noun) the promotion of fraudulent or ignorant medical practices.
+Nepotism: (noun) the practice among those with power or influence of favoring relatives or riends, especially by giving them jobs.
+Indecision: (noun) the inability to make a decision quickly.